-It’s been a while since we’ve had a Locally Sourced interview and so I am chuffed this month to feature an interview with the super talented photographer, Gemma Griffiths.
+It’s been a while since we’ve had a Locally Sourced interview.
+So I am chuffed this month to feature an interview with the super talented photographer, Gemma Griffiths.

 Gemma, originally from Liverpool, came to live in Wales 12 years ago, after marrying a Welshman.
-After living in London for a while, Gemma and her husband Hywel, had a 6 month honeymoon travelling around the world.
-It was then that they decided to up routes from London and move to Wales, where they now live, in the pretty village of Colwinston, in the Vale of Glamorgan, with their two young children.
+After living in London for a while, Gemma and her husband Hywel, had a 6 month honeymoon travelling the world.
+They then decided to up routes from London and move to Wales.
+They now live, in the pretty village of Colwinston, in the Vale of Glamorgan, with their two young children.

 Gemma’s photography business is renowned locally for capturing stunning shots of families and little ones in the most beautiful outdoor locations.
 She also offers professional headshots and and teaches individual and group photography courses for both adults and children.
-When she’s not behind the lens you’ll most likely find her at the beach or in the car ferrying her children about.
+When Gemma’s not behind the lens you’ll most likely find her at the beach.

 I caught up with Gemma, to find out more about her photography business and what it’s like juggling it all with a busy family life.